eryon/discord-to-fvtt/README.md

    3. Copy the provided "Install Link"
 5. On the left sidebar, click on the "Bot" menu
    1. Click on the "Reset Token" button and copy the resulting token. **KEEP THIS VALUE SECRET!**
+   2. Scroll down and **ENABLE** the special permissions:
+      1. "Presence Intent" to allow the bot to read user nicknames
-   2. Scroll down and **ENABLE** the "Message Content Intent" switch to allow the bot to read messages
+      2. "Message Content Intent" to allow the bot to read messages
 6. Open the install link from 4(iii) and authorize the bot to your server
 7. Open your FoundryVTT game and input the token from step 5(i) for this module's "Discord Token" setting